sourcefrog/conserve/doc/format.md

 Index hunks contain the name and metadata of a stored file, plus a reference to the data hunks holding its full text.

-Index hunks are stored in an `i/` subdirectory of the band, and within that in a subdirectory named for the first three characters of their name.

 Index hunks are named with decimal sequence numbers padded to 9 digits.

+Index hunks are stored in an `i/` subdirectory of the band, and then in a subdirectory for the sequence number divided by 10000 and padded to five digits.
+So, the first block is `i/00000/000000000`.

 Index hunks are stored in json and gzip compressed.